Steven E. Koonin, PhD

 Theoretical Physicist and Author

-For almost thirty years, Dr. Koonin was a professor of theoretical physics at Caltech.
-He also served for nine years as Caltech’s Vice President and Provost, facilitating the research of more than 300 scientists and engineers and catalyzing the development of the world’s largest optical telescope, as well as research initiatives in computational science, bioengineering, and the biological sciences.
+For almost thirty years, Koonin was a professor of theoretical physics at Caltech.
+He served for nine years as Caltech’s Vice President and Provost, facilitating the research of more than 300 scientists and engineers.
+An award-winning classroom teacher, his public lectures are noted for their clarity in conveying complex subjects.

 Koonin has a BS in Physics from Caltech and a PhD in Theoretical Physics from MIT.